sourcevault/nutzen/readme.md

 ##### *Why ?*

-Gaurds are function wrappers that are commonly found in functional programming language, they help in making sure error handling code does not clutter core logic.
+Guards are function wrappers that are commonly found in functional programming language, they help in making sure error handling code does not clutter core logic.
 They are especially useful in languages such as javascipt that have virtually no type checks.

 They also provide a powerful way to use pattern matching to structure our code and external API.